polirritmico/polirritmico.github.io/_posts/2024-11-08-Neovim-Init_EN.md

 familiarization process and certainly not when we barely know how to organize and move between windows.

-Therefore our first instinct, that of _“I'm going to set the help window to open full screen by default”_, obeys the same principle of premature optimization, and therefore let's consider it a mistake at this point or at least an uninformed decision.
+Therefore our first instinct, that of _"I'm going to set the help window to open full screen by default"_, obeys the same principle of premature optimization, and therefore let's consider it a mistake at this point or at least an uninformed decision.
 Perhaps it is indeed the right setting, but we lack sufficient exploration to determine this.